Nexmo/station/_use_cases/en/two-factor-authentication.md

 ## Send a verification request

-To send the verification request, add the [Nexmo REST API client for Ruby](https://github.com/Nexmo/nexmo-ruby) to the project:
+To send the verification request, add the [Ruby Server SDK](https://github.com/Nexmo/nexmo-ruby) to the project:

 **Gemfile**